 To avoid buying things on Black Friday just because they're on sale, stick to purchasing items on your gift list.
 If anything else catches your eye, ask whether you would want it if it wasn't discounted.
 If you wouldn't pay full price, skip it.

-Fifty-eight percent of consumers plan to make purchases for themselves while holiday shopping this year, spending an average of $139.61 — up 4 percent from 2015, according to the National Retail Federation.
+Last year, 58 percent of consumers plan to make purchases for themselves while holiday shopping this year, spending an average of $139.61 — up 4 percent from 2015, according to the NRF.

-Rather than taking a chance of buying something someone doesn’t want — and spending too much on it — opt for a gift card.
+Rather than taking the chance of buying something someone doesn't want — and spending too much on it — opt for one of the best gift cards instead.

-“Figure out your budget.
-Then, think of the gift cards you’d like to buy for each person,” said Shelley Hunter, who works for GiftCards.com and is known as the "gift card girlfriend."
-After all, gift cards are the gift that the majority of people want, according to the National Retail Federation’s 2016 holiday sales survey.
+"Figure out your budget.
+Then think of the gift cards you'd like to buy for each person," said GiftCards.com's Shelley Hunter, who is known as the "gift card girlfriend."
+After all, gift cards are the gift that the majority of people want, according to the NRF's 2017 holiday sales survey.

 If you plan to get gift cards for the people on your shopping list, save money by taking advantage of special offers around Black Friday, said Hunter.
-You’ll see offers for free gift cards with purchases, buy-one-get-one free cards, and a percentage or dollar amount off certain gift cards.
-You can find a roundup of gift card deals on Hunter’s Gift Card Girlfriend blog on GiftCards.com.
+You'll see offers for free gift cards with purchases, buy-one-get-one cards and a percentage or dollar amount off certain gift cards.

-If the same item can be purchased at several stores, buy it at the retailer for which you can get the biggest discount on a gift card, said Hunter.
+If the same item can be purchased at several stores, buy it at the retailer where you can get the biggest discount on a gift card, said Hunter.

 Or, buy a discounted gift card for a retailer that offers volume discounts.
 Then, do as much of your holiday shopping as you can at that store.
 Old Navy and JCPenney, for example, often have threshold sales such as "save $10 when you spend $100" or "save $25 when you spend $200," Hunter said.